mingfang/terraform-provider-k8s/docs/resources/storage_k8s_io_v1beta1_volume_attachment.md

 ## inline_volume_spec

 inlineVolumeSpec contains all the information necessary to attach a persistent volume defined by a pod's inline VolumeSource.
 This field is populated only for the CSIMigration feature.
 It contains translated fields from a pod's inline VolumeSource to a PersistentVolumeSpec.
-This field is alpha-level and is only honored by servers that enabled the CSIMigration feature.
+This field is beta-level and is only honored by servers that enabled the CSIMigration feature.

 #### access_modes